Skip to content ↓

 • Understand and explore how music is created through the building blocks of music: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.

-• Develop performance expertise through musical opportunities such as: end of year concerts, assembly performances, mass, choir, Nativity performances and Easter performance.
+• Develop performance expertise through musical opportunities such as: end of year concerts, assembly performances, Mass, choir, Nativity performances and Easter performance.

 Impact